ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 `access_token` (object):
 : A unique access token for continuing the request, called the "continuation access token".
-    The value of this property MUST be in the format specified in {{response-token-single}}.
+    The value of this property MUST be an object in the format specified in {{response-token-single}}.
 This access token MUST be bound to the client instance's key used in the request and MUST NOT be a bearer token.
 As a consequence, the `flags` array of this access token MUST NOT contain the string `bearer` and the